php-ru/symfony-docs-ru/workflow.rst

 Storing Metadata
 ----------------

-.. versionadded:: 4.1

-    The feature to store metadata in workflows was introduced in Symfony 4.1.

 In case you need it, you can store arbitrary metadata in workflows, their places, and their transitions using the ``metadata`` option.
 This metadata can